 Hello Crafty Friends!
-Today I thought I would share a look around my craft area and check out my favorite craft storage solutions!
+Today I thought I would share a look around my craft area and check out my favorite craft room storage ideas!

 Is it perfect?
 Of course not!
 Not everything fits in the area I have and I do need to store my fabric and less frequently used craft supplies in a different place – but the things I use frequently are all at my fingertips and everything has a place of its own.
 So, overall, I’m really happy and definitely feel lucky to have the space I have!

 I’ve included links when I can (the Amazon ones are affiliate, you can read more about that here) and I hope this post is helpful if you are currently on an organizing mission! :)

 This first area is where I use my Cricut Explore cutting machine.
 It lives on top of a book shelf from Pottery Barn.
 I love having my Cricut out all of the time so it’s easy to use quickly.
 I keep the area next to it clean so I can set my computer right next to my Cricut when cutting.